rceleita/elr-sass-utilities/README.md

 		@include drm-solid-drop-shadow($color);

-	+ Applies a solid 2px drop shadow to an element
+	+ Applies a solid 3px drop shadow to an element
+	+ Arguments:
+		+ color: color of the drop shadow

 + drm-background-transparent

 		@include drm-background-transparent($color, $opacity);

-	+ Creates a slightly transparent background with a hex color backup
+	+ Creates a slightly transparent background with a hex color fallback for browsers that do not support rgba colors
 	+ Default opacity of 0.7
+	+ Arguments:
+		+ color: element background color
+		+ opacity: opacity of the element background color (optional - defualts to 0.7)

 + drm-border-transparent

 		@include drm-border-transparent($color, $thickness, $opacity);

-	+ Creates a slightly transparent border with a hex color backup
+	+ Creates a slightly transparent border with a hex color fallback for browsers that do not support rgba colors
 	+ Accepts a hex color value and pixel value for border-width
 	+ Default thickness of 5px
 	+ Default opacity of 0.7
+	* Arguments:
+		+ color: hex color for element border
+		+ thickness: border width (optional - defualts to 5px)
+		+ opacity: opacity of element border (optional - defualts to 0.7)

 + drm-stitched-box

 		@include drm-stitched-box($color, $stitch-color, $border-radius, $border-color, $opacity);

 	+ Creates an element with a stitched border effect
-	+ Takes an optional border and opacity argument
+	+ Arguments:
+		+ color: background color of element
+		+ stitch-color: color of stitches (optional - defaults to white)
+		+ border-radius: optional - defaults to 0
+		+ border-color: optional - defaults to none
+		+ opacity: optional - defaults to 1 for no transparency

 + drm-stitched-row

-		@include drm-stitched-row($color, $stitched-color, $border-color, $opacity);
+		@include drm-stitched-row($color, $stitched-color, $border-color, $opacity, $shadow);

 	+ Creates a stitched top and bottom border
-	+ Takes an optional border and opacity argument
+	+ Arguments:
+		+ color: background color of element
+		+ stitch-color: color of stitches (optional - defaults to white)
+		+ border-color: optional - defaults to none
+		+ opacity: optional - defaults to 1 for no transparency
+		+ shadow: adds a drop shadow (optional - defaults to transparent for no shadow)

 + drm-figure-transparent-border